New Year, New Trimester: Your 2026 Pregnancy Nutrition Guide

 🥩 Iron-Rich Foods

-Tip: Pair with vitamin C to boost absorption.
+Iron absorption tip: Pair with vitamin C (orange juice, bell peppers) to boost absorption.
 Avoid tea/coffee with iron-rich meals.

 2. Vitamin D: The Winter Essential